Note: This is day 9 of National Preparedness Month . Follow this year’s campaign on Twitter by searching for the #NatlPrep hash tag.

 My best advice: Don’t be one of them.

-For more on earthquake risks, and preparedness, you may wish to revisit:
+For more on earthquake preparedness, both here in the United States, and around the world, you may wish to revisit: